 Teach your students how to budget using the simple method of envelope budgeting.
 This interactive lesson is great for graduating seniors who need basic money management skills before they take off on their own.
 Budgeting doesn’t have to be so scary.

-Lesson Plans 3 Hour Unisex Shorts The Future of Fashion Case Study (PDF) Ethically Sourced Garments Case Study (PDF) Links Sewing Machine Parts Online Quiz 4-H Curriculum License 2 Drive (PDF) – sewing on the lines Puppet Party(PDF) – sewing a…
+Lesson Plans Short Pants Pattern & Tutorial The Future of Fashion Case Study (PDF) Ethically Sourced Garments Case Study (PDF) Links Sewing Machine Parts Online Quiz 4-H Curriculum License 2 Drive (PDF) – sewing on the lines Puppet Party(PDF) – sewing…